 A review of the facility’s report showed that the resident developed “sixteen deep tissue injuries” between October 5, 2016, and October 6, 2016.”
 The facility reported that the resident “acquired the pressure ulcers on October 6, 2016, while in the hospital.”
 However, “the resident’s facility census report indicates [that the resident] was not hospitalized until October 10, 2016.”

 Do you believe that residents, caregivers or visitors victimized your loved one while living at Austin Oasis?
 If so, contact Illinois nursing home abuse and neglect attorneys at Nursing Home Law Center at (800) 926-7565 today.
-Our law firm fights aggressively on behalf of Cook County victims of mistreatment living in long-term facilities including nursing homes in Chicago.
+Our network of attorneys fights aggressively on behalf of Cook County victims of mistreatment living in long-term facilities including nursing homes in Chicago.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our skilled attorneys can file and successfully resolve your nursing home abuse or mistreatment case to hold those who caused your loved one harm financially accountable.
 The attorneys accept all personal injury claims, nursing home abuse suits, medical malpractice cases, and wrongful death lawsuits through a contingency fee agreement.
-This arrangement postpones the requirement to make a payment to our law firm until after we have successfully resolved your claim for compensation through a negotiated out of court settlement or jury trial award.
+This arrangement postpones the requirement to make a payment to our network of attorneys until after we have successfully resolved your claim for compensation through a negotiated out of court settlement or jury trial award.